-Think of the way in which drinking is viewed in the U.S. Not only is drinking, even getting drunk, tolerated, it’s often a source of amusement.
+Think of the way drinking is viewed in the U.S. Not only is drinking, even getting drunk, tolerated, it’s often a source of amusement.
 Even if you’re arrested for a DUI, you’ll likely escape any serious punishment for a first offense.
 Contrast this with life in middle-eastern societies where drinking alcohol is certainly not openly tolerated.

 Does addiction occur because larger systems make it permissible?
-It does according to the sociocultural model.
+It does, according to the sociocultural model.